 Transparency with homeowners about changes in budgeting or HOA fees are important towards retaining and gaining homeowners in the association.
 It’s also important to solicit regular feedback from community members so they feel heard and so you can be sure that the HOAs actions align with the perceived needs of the community.

 It’s vital to keep members up to date on the finances of the HOA.
 This includes both HOA fees, budgeting changes and costs incurred for improvements and amenities.
 Plan to send members monthly updates via email, or post updates to the community member portal or social media account.
 Consider hosting a monthly meet-up where community members can get together and enjoy each other’s company while also being updated on HOA actions and expenditures.
 This will also help with avoiding the most common HOA/COA problems.

 Be mindful that different people prefer different communication channels.
 Your older residents may prefer in-person contact, while young professionals and busy parents may prefer to get their updates through social media.

 There are a few ways to go about collecting fees from members who are late payers.
 In most cases a friendly, casual reminder via email, phone or text will suffice.
 If the member is not responsive, you can follow up with more formal written notices and assess late fees.

 In the worst-case scenario, you may need to follow the legal protocols in your city and state.
 Those might include denying the member access to amenities and/or obtaining a lien against the homeowners property or pursuing other legal actions.

 Insurance Best Practices

-When shopping for insurance, and procuring other services for the community, board members must be good stewards of the HOA’s money.
-This includes obtaining quotes from multiple sources.
-In the past, obtaining multiple quotes for HOA insurance may have been challenging, but with Honeycomb now offering HOA insurance online, it’s must faster and easier to obtain a competitive HOA Insurance quote.
+When shopping for HOA insurance, and procuring other services for the community, board members must be good stewards of the HOA’s money.
+This includes obtaining quotes from multiple sources, and looking for the best possible insurance rate for your HOA.